Tel: 613 - 316-4801

 These discounts are helpful to restaurant owners, spa operators, wedding planners, "Green-Minded" Brides, Event Organizers, Professional Fund-Raisers, and Local Deli-Markets who care BIG-TIME about their level of Organic Purity in their products.

 Multi-case orders may take up to 7 business days to prepare and deliver.
-Visit the Products Page.

 Wholesale Prices include:

-delivery within the City of Ottawa
+delivery within the downtown region of the City of Ottawa

 We will be happy to arrange worldwide shipping.
 Email us for a quote.